 “By the practice of meditation, you will find that you are carrying within your heart a portable paradise.”

 – Paramahansa Yogananda

-If you liked reading this article, and wish to gain inner peace and control of your mind and thoughts, and allow the light of your inner consciousness shine through, I highly recommend reading and following the guidance of one of the following guides:
+If you liked reading this article, and wish to gain inner peace and control of your mind and thoughts, and allow the light of your inner consciousness shine through, I highly recommend reading and practicing the advice and exercises in the following books: